 New home builders have been building more homes over the past five years (70 - 82 per year) than seen during the preceding five years.
 These figures, of course, only represent new homes being marketed through the MLS.
-Plenty of additional new homes are built by local home builders on lots already owned by the person who will live in the home - and thus they do not show up in the new home sales metrics above.
-When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years, with the largest increase in that value taking place in 2020.
+Plenty of additional new homes are built by local home builders on lots already owned by the person who annual pace of contract activity when comparing the last 12 months (1533 contracts) to the prior 12 months (1495 contracts).
+As such, we may eventually start to see a slight slow down in the pace of closed home sales as these contracts move forward towards being closed sales.